 Frequently Asked Questions

-For questions concerning the Music Server features and general audio system connections, also consult the Pure Music Tips and FAQ and Getting Started with Computer Audio.
+For general troubleshooting questions, including the Music Server features, OS / iTunes update compatibility, general computer audio and usability questions, etc., also consult the Pure Music Tips and FAQ and Getting Started with Computer Audio pages.

 Technical / Features Q&A